sbb-design-systems/lyne-components/src/elements/container/sticky-bar/readme.md

 </sbb-container>
 ```

-## Opening and closing
+## Animate from sticky to normal content flow and vice versa

-`Opened` in terms of the sticky bar means that the sticky bar has `position: sticky`.
+By default, the sticky bar is set to `position: sticky`.
+In certain cases, the consumer needs
-If closed, the sticky bar has `position: relative` which means that it can't get sticky anymore.
-As the opening and closing are animated, consumers can in certain situations control the state of the sticky bar
+to control the sliding out (or sliding in) of the sticky bar.
+By calling the `stick()` or `unstick()` methods, the position property is toggled
-by calling `close()` or `open()` to e.g. slide the sticky bar out and remove it
+between `position: sticky` and `position: relative` by displaying a slide animation.
+When the sticky bar is `unstick`,
-from DOM afterward by listening to `didClose` event.
+the `sbb-sticky-bar` will behave like a normal container without any sticky behavior.
-Whenever the sticky bar is not sticky, changing the state doesn't have any visual effect.
+Whenever the sticky bar is currently not sticky (e.g. scrolled down),
+calling `stick()` or `unstick()` won't have any visual effect.

+An example use case is to call `unstick()`, which visually slides out the sticky bar, and
+then the consumer can remove it from the DOM by listening to the `didUnstick` event.

 ## Slots